vdbergh/vtjson/docs/source/index.rst

 Welcome to vtjson's documentation
 =================================

-**vtjson** is a lightweight package for validating JSON like Python objects.
-Validation is done according to a `schema` which is somewhat inspired by a typescript type.
-`vtjson` integrates seamlessly with Python type annotations.
+**vtjson** is an easy to use validation library compatible with Python type annotations.

 Check out the :doc:`usage` section for further information.